rokath/tip/docs/TipUserManual.md

 [RZCOBS](https://github.com/Dirbaio/rzcobs), assumes many zeroes and tries some compression this way.

-An adaptive solution would be nice, meaning, not depending on a specific data structure like English text or many integers.
+An adaptive solution would be nice, meaning, not depending on a specific data structure like English text or many integers. [shoco](https://ed-von-schleck.github.io/shoco/) is a way to go but focusses more on strings.

 ##  2. <a id='bytes,-numbers-and-the-tip-idea'></a>Bytes, Numbers and the TiP Idea